Slowly rotating Tolman VII solution: Numerical results for slowly rotating T-VII spheres

-In~\fref{fig:q} we plot the ‘Kerr factor' $\tilde{q}\equiv QM/J^2$ \cite{Miller:1977}, as a function of the parameter $\beta$, for the T-VII solution.
+In~\fref{fig:q} we plot the ‘Kerr factor' $\tilde{q}\equiv QM/J^2$ \cite{Miller:1977}, as a function of the parameter $R/\Rs$, for the T-VII solution (solid black curve) and CD stars (dotted blue curve).
 The Kerr factor is relevant because it gives an account of the deviations of the external Hartle-Thorne metric away from the Kerr spacetime ($\tilde{q}_{\rm{BH}}=1$).
-We observe that as the compactness increases, $\tilde{q}$ decreases monotonically and it seems to approach the Kerr BH value as $\beta$ approaches the limiting value for dynamical stability.
-For instance, for $\beta=\beta_{\mathrm{stab}}$, we obtain $\tilde{q}=1.116$ (see~\tref{tab:2}).
-Similar behaviour was also found for a number of realistic EOS for NSs, including polytropes \cite{Yagi:2013awa,Urbanec:2013fs}.
+First of all, we confirmed with an excellent agreement the results for homogeneous masses reported by \cite{Chandra:1974}.
+We observe that as the compactness increases, $\tilde{q}$ decreases monotonically and it seems to approach the Kerr BH value as $\beta\to 1$.
+For instance, for the T-VII spheres, for $\beta=\beta_{\mathrm{stab}}$ we obtain $\tilde{q}=1.215$ (see~\tref{tab:2}).
+A similar behaviour was also found for a number of realistic EOSs for NSs, including polytropes \cite{Yagi:2013awa,Urbanec:2013fs}.
 Thus, these results support the universality of the approach of $\tilde{q}$ to the Kerr value as the compactness approaches 1/2.
-However, as we pointed out before, the strict BH limit ($\beta\to 1$) cannot be considered from this solution or any other realistic EOS for NS, no matter what value of the central energy density is chosen.
+However, let us stress out that the strict BH limit ($\beta\to 1$) cannot be considered from this solution or any other realistic EOS for NSs, no matter what value of the central energy density is chosen.
+It is worth noting that the $\tilde{q}-\mathcal{C}$ relation predicted by the CD configuration is quite different from the one predicted by the T-VII solution.

-By systematically studying the quadrupole moment for various EOS for realistic NSs, \cite{Urbanec:2013fs} found a universal behaviour between $\tilde{q}$ and the tenuity $\beta$, which is almost insensitive of the EOS.
+By systematically studying the quadrupole moment for various EOSs for realistic NSs, Urbanec et al. \cite{Urbanec:2013fs} found an approximate universal behaviour between $\tilde{q}$ and $\beta$, which is almost insensitive to the EOS.
 Furthermore, they proposed an analytical fitting formula to describe this universal behaviour, which takes the form

 where $\delta=-\alpha_{1}^2/[4(\alpha_{1}+\alpha_{0}-1)]$, with the fitted coefficients $\alpha_0=-5.3$ and $\alpha_1=3.64$, and $\beta_0=2(1-\alpha_0)/\alpha_1$ is the matching point.